 Because our eyes are naturally drawn to the lightest part of an image, you can direct your viewer straight to the focal point of an image if it’s lighter than the surrounding shadow.

 You could even use the shape of the light or dark area to lead to your focal point.
-Triangles, of course, are particularly useful shapes to use.
+Triangles in photos are particularly dynamic and useful shapes to use.

 When you photograph with the intention of allowing the shadows to lose detail, so that you have deep shadows and well exposed highlights, you simplify the image.
 This helps to highlight the focal point by removing distractions.